adhamkhwaldeh/UserBehaviorSDK/README.md

 ## Introduction

-This guide provides step-by-step instructions for integrating [AccelerometerTouchTrackerSdk] into your project.
+This guide provides step-by-step instructions for integrating [UserBehaviorSDK] into your project.
-Follow the instructions to quickly get started and connect your system with [AccelerometerTouchTrackerSdk].
+Follow the instructions to quickly get started and connect your system with [UserBehaviorSDK].

 ---

 ## Prerequisites
 Before you begin the integration process, make sure you have the following:
 - Access to your [system’s] configuration settings
-- In future will add A ApiKey service from [AccelerometerTouchTrackerSdk]
+- In future will add A ApiKey service from [UserBehaviorSDK]

 ## Setup Instructions